outsinre/outsinre.github.com/_posts/2019-04-10-elastic-stack.md

 1. 'processor_name' is a one of the pre-defined processor name.
 2. *when* is a filter condition.
-3. Both 'when' and 'parameters' **must** be defined [under the namespace](https://discuss.elastic.co/t/error-initializing-processors/99247/8) of 'processor_name' which is a list item.
+3. 'when' and 'parameters' **must** be defined [under the namespace](https://discuss.elastic.co/t/error-initializing-processors/99247/8) of 'processor_name' which is a list item.
+The abbreviated form is `- <processor_name>: {when: {<condition>},<parameters>}`.
 Consequently, they are indented further compared with 'processor_name'.
-Otherwise, the three would be in the same level under namespace of the dash, treated as three 'key=value' pairs in that list item.
-This is a general rule.
+   1. It a list item.
+   2. The item value is a dictionary 'key: value' pair.
+   3. The value of the pair comprises lists and dictionaries.

 Processors are applied in the order they are defined and are valid at different levels: